wikimedia/mediawiki-tools-scap/docs/scap3/quickstart/setup.rst

     # There are submodules that need to be pulled from tin
     git_submodules: True

+    # The repo has git-fat managed binary files that should be synced
+    git_fat: True

     # There is a service that needs to be restarted
     service_name: mockbase
     service_port: 1134